Mario: In other media

-Lou Albano and Bob Hoskins have portrayed Mario in live-action, and Chris Pratt voiced the character for The Super Mario Bros.
-Movie.
+Lou Albano and Bob Hoskins have portrayed Mario in live-action, and Chris Pratt voiced the character for animated films.

 The first appearance of Mario in media other than games was Saturday Supercade, an animated television series produced by Ruby-Spears Productions in 1983.
 The 1986 original video animation Super Mario Bros.: The Great Mission to Rescue Princess Peach! features Mario (voiced by Toru Furuya) as the protagonist.
 The animated series The Super Mario Bros.
 Super Show! features a live-action series of skits that stars former WWF manager "Captain" Lou Albano as Mario and Danny Wells as Luigi.
 Mario appeared in a book series, the Nintendo Adventure Books.
 The other two animated series, The Adventures of Super Mario Bros.
 3 and Super Mario World, star Walker Boone as Mario and Tony Rosato as Luigi.

 Mario is portrayed by Bob Hoskins in the 1993 film loosely based on the Super Mario series, Super Mario Bros.
 In the film, he is the cynical older brother who takes great pride in being a plumber and is a parental figure to Luigi, portrayed by John Leguizamo.
 At first, he held no belief in unusual things happening, but meeting Daisy and taking a trip to Dinohattan soon changed his mind.
 Hoskins was ultimately cast to play the character after other choices fell out, such as Dustin Hoffman and Danny DeVito.
 Hoskins had previously done multiple roles in children's films and kept suggesting changes to the script before he agreed to portray the character.
 According to one of the films' directors, Annabel Jankel, Hoskins was mainly considered due to his physical appearances.
 In subsequent interviews, Hoskins considered the role his worst choice in his acting career, admitted to constantly drinking before and during filming, and noted that he was injured and almost died multiple times during production.